funlikely/julia-upon-thee/README.md

 Examples:

     Input: "Hello world" Output: "World hello"
-    Input: "This is a test" Output: "Test is this"
+    Input: "This is a test" Output: "Test a is this"
     Input: "Can you solve this challenge" Output: "Challenge this solve you can"
     Input: “Is this a fun place to work, or what!”
 Output: “What or work, to place fun a this Is!”